fuko-fabio/RankingBackend/README.md

 }
 ```

-You can disable this integration and integrate on frontend side.
+You can disable this integration.
 To disable change configuration property:
 ```
 ranking.externalItemDataEnabled=false
 ```